 Sufficient physical activity, a balanced diet and good sleep are commonly regarded as key factors for good health.
 Regular fasting, on the other hand, is rarely mentioned as a major element in maintaining good health.
 Fasting requires a very high degree of discipline, though.
 However, autophagy activation through fasting leads to many advantages for those who apply the necessary discipline for regular and sufficiently long periods of fasting.

 Spermidine (a polyamine) is a natural component of our cells and is produced endogenously.
 Spermidine can also be found in varying concentrations in different fruits, vegetables and even in meat and cheese.
 About one third of the spermidine levels in our body is produced by our own cells, the rest is absorbed through food and certain bacteria found in our digestive tract.
-A balanced diet can therefore help maintain high levels of spermidine in and contribute in activating autophagy.
+A balanced diet can therefore help maintain high levels of spermidine.

 Spermidine is a natural substance that can be found anywhere in nature.
 Spermidine is a very small molecule that can be easily absorbed due to its size and is active where it is most needed.
 Since our organism cannot produce enough spermidine on its own, we have developed spermidineLIFE®. spermidineLIFE® is a herbal extract that is rich in spermidine and other natural substances.